 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-Here at Carolina Vision Care, our primary goal is to make sure each and every patient who comes into our office gets calm and compassionate attention, timely assistance and cutting-edge technology to help ensure they have the best possible vision for life.
+Here at Carolina Vision Care, our primary goal is to make sure each and every patient who comes into our office gets focused and compassionate attention, timely assistance, and cutting-edge technology to help ensure they have the best possible vision for life.
 We are family-owned and operated, and our services are available to the whole family.

-Our experienced eye doctors are practiced at diagnosing and treating a wide range of eye conditions, from congenital diseases to age-related to diseases to simple eye allergies.
-If you’re suffering from the latter, Carolina Vision Care is the place to go.
+Our experienced eye doctors are well-practiced at diagnosing and treating a wide range of eye conditions, from hereditary diseases to age-related diseases, to simple eye allergies.
+If you’re suffering from any of the above, Carolina Vision Care is the place to go.

 If you’re searching for eye doctors near Greenville, you’ve come to the right place.
-We would love to help you treat your eye allergies.
-The process starts with an eye exam and discussion with your optometrist to determine what’s going on, then a carefully tailored treatment plan that takes into account your individual vision status, eyewear, lifestyle and more.
-Our eye doctors near Greenville can diagnose the problem, recommend a course of action and offer you the right prescription for your needs.
+We would love to help treat your eye allergies.
+The process starts with an eye exam and discussion with your optometrist to determine the severity of your condition, then a carefully tailored treatment plan that takes into account your individual vision status, eyewear, lifestyle and more.
+Our eye doctors can diagnose the problem, recommend a course of action and offer you the right prescription for your specific needs.

-If your optometrists determine you do have an eye allergy, there are several things you can do.
-You may be able to take an over-the-counter medication to deal with the issue.
-Artificial tears, decongestant eye drops, and oral antihistamines may all help with eye allergies.
+If our optometrists determine you do have eye allergies, there are several things you can do.
+You may be able to take an over-the-counter (OTC) medication to treat the symptoms you are experiencing.
+Artificial tears, eye drops, and oral antihistamines may all help with eye allergies.
 However, you shouldn’t take any of these without speaking to your eye doctors, because all have the possibility to make your condition worse.

-If an OTC medication doesn’t work your optometrists may suggest a prescription medicine instead.
-You can get a range of eye drops, allergy shots, and controlled antihistamines if your eye doctors recommend them.
-Alternatively, you may just need a simple treatment such as eye exfoliation using BlephEx, which we can perform here in our office to deal with allergic reactions that result from blepharitis, a bacterial infestation.
+If an OTC medication doesn’t work, your optometrists may suggest a prescription medication instead.
+Alternatively, you may just need a simple treatment such as eyelid cleansing using BlephEx, which we can perform here in our office to deal with allergic reactions that result from blepharitis, a bacterial infestation of the eyelids.
 Your treatment will depend on your unique situation, so talk to your optometrist today.

-If you’re ready to deal with your eye conditions and find an allergy-free life, please contact us at 252-752-4380 today.
-Dr. McIntosh and the rest of the team here at Carolina Vision Care would be happy to help diagnose and treat your eye conditions so that you can get back to life as you know it, for good.
+If you’re ready to deal with your eye conditions and find an eye allergy-free life, please contact us at 252-752-4380 today.
+Drs.
+Thom, Scott, and Natalie McIntosh and the rest of the team here at Carolina Vision Care would be happy to help diagnose and treat your eye conditions so that you can get back to life as you know it, for good!